Azure/Avere/docs/mount_clients.md

 Follow these steps to connect client machines to access your vFXT cluster.

-1. Configure a core filer and junction as described in [Configure storage](configure_storage.md)
+1. Configure a core filer and junction as described in the previous step ([Configure storage](configure_storage.md)).
 1. Set up round-robin DNS for load distribution among the cluster nodes.
 Details are in [Configuring DNS for the Avere cluster](configure_dns.md).
-1. Choose the IP address and junction path to mount, as explained below
+1. Choose the IP address and junction path to mount, as explained below.
-1. Issue the mount command, with appropriate arguments (described below)
+1. Issue the mount command, with appropriate arguments (described below).

 ## IP addresses and paths